renee-tala/Pewlett_Hackard_Analysis/README.md

     - Finance - 7,885
     - Development - 37,508
     - Customer Service - 10, 659
-  - From this list we can see that a majority of the roles to be filled are in Sales and Production.
+  - From this list we can see that a majority of the roles to be filled are in Sales and Development.

 ![rolls](img/rollstofill.png)